 With over 10,000 conservation areas now existing in the UK, you may be wondering whether your property lies within one.
-And if so, how does this affect planning rules regarding what you can and cannot do to your home.
+If so, how does this affect planning rules regarding what you can and cannot do to your home?
 To set the record straight, here’s just about everything you need to know…

 What’s does a conservation area do?

 Conservation areas were first introduced in the 1960s to ‘preserve and enhance’ areas of architectural or historic interest.
 While you might think these are rare occurences, there are actually thousands of them scattered all over the country.
 They’re not restricted to quaint villages and areas of outstanding natural beauty either, since many of them are in the cities.
 To find out if your home lies within one, just contact your local planning authority.